Damiankoba/prothlogic/README.md

 I am an independent the creator of ProthLogic, an open-source mathematical software program designed to test the primality of Proth numbers using both CPU and GPU resources.

-What I building
+What I'm building
-My development focuses heavily on high-performance computing and low-level hardware optimizations.
+Our development focuses heavily on high-performance computing and low-level hardware optimizations.
 I write code that utilizes CPU cache retention, OpenMP multi-threading, and AVX-512 vector instructions to push modern hardware to its absolute limits and accelerate complex mathematical calculations.

 ----------------

 Version ProthLogic v5